 Enable Your Research Vision

 The GVU Center supports graduate and undergraduate research by helping students develop their ideas and shape them into real-world applications.
 GVU provides a hackerspace, dedicated prototyping and design lab, and a secure, private space for usability studies.
-GVU Resource Labs are available for use by faculty who are affiliates of the center, and their students working on GVU-related projects.
+GVU Resource Labs are available for use by any faculty, staff, or student at Georgia Tech.
 Please contact firstname.lastname@example.org for more information.

 Built for Success

 The App Lab is a “hackerspace” devoted to the creation of mobile applications and technologies across a range of platforms.
 It is equipped with the software and hardware necessary for mobile app development.
 The App Lab is available for club meetings and classes and hosts tutorials run by both the RNOC and other partners.

 Location: TSRB 333